samirabloom/dynamic-software-update/notes.md

  - New Session Update - DONE
     - Any request with no uuid or with new uuid goes to the new cluster, however, any request with the old uuid goes to the old cluster till it's session is timed out
  - Long Term Update

+## Remaining:

+1. Taking out modes from route function and making it more encapsulated

+1. Writing tests for route function

+1. Write a makefile

+1. Evaluation

+1. Extend the metric analysis for multi-version response

+1. Dockerisation

+1. Write documentation on github and add link to REST service error messages

+1. Command line implementation